-A major project in our lab is the development of Molecular Tweezers as novel drug candidates for amyloidoses and related conditions.
-These compounds have been invented by Professors Frank-Gerrit Klärner and Thomas Schrader at the University of Duisburg-Essen, Germany, and applied to the prevention of abnormal protein aggregation by us.
-We have been collaborating with over multiple groups at UCLA and around the world on these development efforts and leading a project called Breakthrough Treatment for Degenerative Diseases.
+For over 15 years, we have been developing Molecular Tweezers as novel drug candidates for amyloidoses and related conditions.
+These compounds were invented by Professors Frank-Gerrit Klärner and Thomas Schrader at the University of Duisburg-Essen, Germany, and we discovered their ability to prevent abnormal protein aggregation.
+We have been collaborating with multiple groups at UCLA and around the world on these development efforts and leading a project called Breakthrough Treatment for Degenerative Diseases.

-The main binding sites of CLR01 are lysine residues, and the binding of CLR01 to lysines is predicted to disrupt molecular interactions that are important for the abnormal self-assembly of different proteins that leads to the formation of toxic oligomers and aggregates.
+The main binding sites of CLR01 are lysine residues, and the binding of CLR01 to lysines disrupts molecular interactions that are important for the abnormal self-assembly of different proteins, which leads to the formation of toxic oligomers and aggregates.
 To test the importance of lysine residues in Aβ, we studied Aβ derivatives in which each of the two lysines was substituted by an alanine (a small amino acid that cannot form the same types of molecular interactions as the larger lysine).
 We found not only that both the lysines were important mediators of the aggregation of Aβ, but also that one of them, in particular, was crucial for Aβ toxicity.
 When this particular lysine – at position 16 in the Aβ amino acid sequence – was replaced by alanine, the toxicity almost completely disappeared!

 We then studied the effect of CLR01 in a mouse model of Alzheimer’s disease in collaboration with the Frautschy group at UCLA and showed that following treatment with a very low dose of CLR01 – just 40 micrograms per kilogram a day, there was a marked reduction in the brain load of amyloid plaques and neurofibrillary tangles, the two hallmark pathological lesions in Alzheimer’s disease.
 The treatment also caused a significant reduction in brain inflammation, which is part of the disease process in Alzheimer’s.
 There were no side effects associated with the treatment (Attar et al., 2012).
 A similar reduction of amyloid plaques by CLR01 treatment also was demonstrated in a rat model of Alzheimer's disease (Malik et al., 2018).